Plasma Cutter Torch Lead Size: Length and Diameter Guide

 • CNC considerations: 19–25 ft accommodates large gantries and travel paths while preserving operational range.

-Consider workspace layout, cable routing, and whether you’ll tether or move the torch frequently.
+Think through your workspace layout, cable routing, and whether you’ll move the torch frequently or keep it tethered.

-Longer leads increase reach but demand better strain relief and routing to avoid drag and interference.
+Longer leads increase reach but need better strain relief and routing to avoid drag and interference.

-Select the shortest length that meets reach requirements for peak performance and operator comfort.
+Always select the shortest length that meets your reach requirements.
+That’s how you get peak performance and operator comfort.

 How Lead Diameter Affects Amperage and Flexibility